 FAQ

 I highly recommend using fresh blueberries.
 Frozen blueberries bleed too much in the batter, so I prefer fresh berries.
-But if you do not have fresh blueberries, you can definitely use frozen ones.
-Add the frozen berries without thawing to the final batter.
+However, if you want to use frozen berries, use them without thawing and add them directly to the batter.

 More Blueberry Desserts